pkrumins/node-png/readme.txt

 The first argument is integer width of the canvas image.
 The second argument is integer height of the canvas image.
-The third argument is either 'rgb' or 'rgba'.
+The third argument is 'rgb', 'bgr', 'rgba or 'bgra'.
 Defaults to 'rgb'.

 Now you can use the `push` method of `fixed_png` object to push buffers to the canvas.
 The `push` method takes 5 arguments: